Upper School Science

 Open to: Grades 11 & 12

-The Advanced Topics Physics course is a capstone course for the physics curriculum at Derryfield.
-The course builds on material covered in the Honors Physics and Physics courses by introducing calculus solutions to previous topics.
+The Advanced Topics Physics course is a capstone course for the physics curriculum at Derryfield, and is designed for students ready for college-level challenges.
+The course builds on material covered in the Physics Honors and Physics courses by introducing calculus solutions to previous topics.
 The course focuses on mechanics, electricity and magnetism, and then moves onto other topics like thermodynamics and fluid mechanics.
-AT Physics utilizes open-ended laboratory experiments and real-life application projects to help students master the course material in a variety of learning environments and display their knowledge in creative and exciting mediums.
+AT Physics utilizes open-ended laboratory experiments and real-life application projects, requiring students to think critically, test hypotheses, and develop creative solutions to complex problems.
+In a student-centered environment, AT Physics students showcase mastery of physics in innovative ways, building essential skills like collaboration, problem-solving, and scientific communication.